October is the beautiful one at the party, turning heads, glamorous and dazzling.

 The month is said to be the month of revolution, since the Russian Revolution is often called the “October Revolution.”
 October can take credit for it, but the Bolsheviks were working on the old Russian calendar, so it was actually November for them when they seized power and changed the world.

 Oktoberfest, which started in Munich as a harvest day celebrating the German people’s sense of community through the touchstones of food, beer and music, has now turned into an opportunity for many young and not-so-young folks to crowd into places cheek by stein, chugging brews and later throwing up on their shoes.

 But we must not be cynical.
 Oktoberfest keeps oom-pah-pah tunes alive, so be grateful.

 The month concludes on Halloween, which comes down to us from pagan revelries celebrating the fact that the dead are all around us, and also within us.
 Nothing is more true, if we think of those we love who have died, but live with us every day.
 Edna O’Brien has written: “… you know that in fact a whole entourage of ghosts resides in you, ghosts with whom the inner rapport is as frequent, as perplexing, as defiant as with any of the living.”

 October has a particular significance for me.
-Nine years this month ago I began shadowing Reporter Editor Peter Boody to learn the ropes to take over from him, writing stories, editing copy and getting to know my colleagues.
+Ten years ago this month, I began shadowing Reporter Editor Peter Boody to learn the ropes to take over from him, writing stories, editing copy and getting to know my colleagues.